AuReMe/metage2metabo/docs/tutorial.rst

         --- Total runtime 9.08 seconds ---
         --- Logs written in output_directory//m2m_iscope.log ---

     These results mean that 135 metabolites can be reached by all organisms.
 When gathering reachable metabolites for all organisms, the union consists of 625 metabolites (including the seeds).
-Finally metrics show the min, max and average number of compounds in all scopes
+Finally metrics show the min, max and arithmetic mean number of compounds in all scopes.
 * files outputs
-    * In `output_directory/indiv_scopes/indiv_scopes.json`.
-A json file that can be easily loaded as a dictionary (or humanly read as it it) that contains the set of reachable metabolites for each organism. /!\\ Warning: the seeds are included in the scopes, hence they will never be empty.
-Logs are written in `output_directory/m2m_iscope.log` .
+    * In ``output_directory/indiv_scopes/indiv_scopes.json``: a json file that can be easily loaded as a dictionary (or humanly read as it it) that contains the set of reachable metabolites for each organism. /!\\ Warning: the seeds are included in the scopes, hence they will never be empty.
+Logs are written in ``output_directory/m2m_iscope.log``.

 cscope
 *******